liv-daliberti/grail-simulation/README.md

 CodeOcean capsule, and validates that every output split is compatible with ``src/open_r1/grpo.py``.

 > Want the full provenance playbook?
 See [clean_data/README.md](clean_data/README.md) for a line-by-line description of the filters we implement and how they reproduce the CodeOcean pipelines.
+(The cleaned dataset currently focuses on Studies 1–3; Study 4/Shorts is excluded because the public interaction log lacks recommendation slates.)

 ```bash
 # 1) Create a virtual environment with the repository package